OVERVIEW

 Contracting out and job security

 At the bargaining table, municipal employers are trying to enable contracting out by weakening job security language or strengthening management rights clauses.
-In 2020, the City of Toronto’s municipal locals fought off another attempt by the City to eliminate job security protection in bargaining, something the employer has attempted in multiple rounds of bargaining.
-CUPE municipal locals in Atlantic Canada recently concluded lengthy strikes and lockouts with improvements to their collective agreements, demonstrating solidarity and resolve even during the Covid-19 pandemic.
+In 2024, the City of St. Catharines municipal local fought off an attempt by the City to contract out the forestry department.
 CUPE members in a number of municipalities have had department-by-department core service reviews, which are often a precursor to privatization.
 These reviews often recommend nothing other than unnecessary cuts to important services for the sake of saving a few dollars, and CUPE municipal locals have led the push-back against these austerity programs.

 Wages

 Despite challenges in municipal bargaining, CUPE settlements continue to win wage increases.
-Current high levels of inflation diminish these gains, making strong bargaining campaigns even more important.
+High levels of inflation and cost of living diminish these gains, making strong bargaining campaigns even more important.
 Municipal locals also continue to gain incremental improvements to benefits plans.
 We remain wary, however, of proposals that inequitably benefit current versus new employees, creating two-tiered compensation packages and damaging worker solidarity.

 Pensions

-CUPE’s municipal locals have worked to ensure a high level of retirement security, with over 96 per cent of members eligible to enroll in a pension or employer-contributed retirement plan.
+CUPE’s municipal locals have worked to ensure a high level of retirement security, with over 96% of members eligible to enroll in a pension or employer-contributed retirement plan.
 Three-quarters of those members have a defined benefit plan.

 Many municipal employees are members of large, multi-employer defined benefit pension plans, like the Municipal Pension Plan in BC and the Municipal Employees Benefit Program in Manitoba.
 These plans are strong and sustainable.
 While pension plans were hurt by the 2008 global economic crisis, leading to temporary funding challenges, some governments and employers, along with anti-public sector groups, used these challenges to demand benefit cuts to municipal pension plans.
-Despite showing signs of recovery from 2008, we are preparing to defend against further attacks on defined benefit pension plans as part of a COVID-19 spending backlash.
+CUPE has worked to defend against further attacks on defined benefit pension plans as part of a COVID-19 spending backlash.

 Some Canadian pension plans have become major investors in privatized infrastructure around the world.
 Now, privatized infrastructure that is owned and operated by pension funds may be coming to Canada.
-The Canada Infrastructure Bank has been set up to attract major pension fund investment in P3 infrastructure.
-With the support of the bank, a P3 light rail project in Montreal is funded primarily by the Caisse de dépôt et placement du Québec, which manages the Quebec Pension Plan funds – Canada’s second-largest pension plan.
+The Canada Infrastructure Bank is working to attract major pension fund investment in P3 infrastructure.
+In the 2024 federal budget process, the Federal government tasked Stephen Poloz with exploring how to catalyze domestic investment opportunities for Canadian pension funds.
+One of his recommendations was to explore lowering the 90% threshold that currently limits municipal-owned utility corporations from attracting more than 10% private sector ownership.
+While there hasn’t been much movement on this recommendation recently, CUPE continues to monitor, and oppose, any changes that would result in increased privatization of public utilities.
 This is a form of privatization that CUPE opposes.

 Municipal elections are very important for CUPE members working in the sector.
 Our municipal councils influence the quality of our lives in our communities and at work.
 CUPE members work closely with other labour organizations to elect municipal officials who will protect and enhance public services and public service delivery.
 We can truly say, “Vote as if your job depended on it”!